Skip to nav Skip to content

 Symptoms of advanced gallbladder cancer

-As gallbladder cancer progresses, its symptoms typically become more pronounced.
+As gallbladder cancer advances, its symptoms typically become more severe.
 For instance, the associated abdominal pain may worsen and radiate toward the back or shoulder blades.
 Sometimes, a mass can be felt on the right side of the abdomen due to gallbladder enlargement, swelling or bile buildup.

-If cancer cells enter the bloodstream or lymphatic system, they can travel throughout the body and spread (metastasize) to distant organs and tissues.
+If cancerous cells break away from the primary tumor and enter the bloodstream or lymphatic system, they can travel throughout the body and metastasize to distant organs and tissues.
 Depending on the site of metastasis, advanced gallbladder cancer may cause:

 • Bone pain, if the cancer has spread to the bones